IBM-Cloud/java-cloudant/README.md

     Once the server is running, the application will be available under [http://localhost:9080/JavaCloudantApp](http://localhost:9080/JavaCloudantApp).

-4. Update the application details in the `manfest.yml` file and use the following command to push the application to Bluemix:
+4. Update the application details in the `manfest.yml` file.
+Change the `name` field to your Bluemix Application Name.
+Use the following command to push the application to Bluemix:
     ```bash
     $ cf push
     ```